-You should not receive this medication if you are allergic to pemetrexed.
+You should not be treated with pemetrexed if you are allergic to it.

 How is pemetrexed given?

-Pemetrexed is injected into a vein through an IV.
+Pemetrexed is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Pemetrexed is usually given every 3 weeks.
 Your doctor will determine how many treatment cycles you should receive.